 It came with a keyboard which connects via Bluetooth.
-The keyboard works on the plane.
 This made typing posts faster than using my two index fingers.
 And, since the keyboard kept my middle fingers occupied, I was not tempted to make rude hand gestures to the geezer in front of me.

 The hashtag on the keyboard is mysterious.
 Well, basically there isn’t a key for it.
 I have to press ‘Alt 3’ to use it. #Strange, huh?
 I thought that was the hottest button on a keyboard these days. 😉